nadavmatalon/battleships_web/README.md

 ##See it Live on Heroku

-A live version of the app can be found at:<br>
+A live version of the app can be found at:

 http://battleships-web.herokuapp.com

 As I'm using Heroku's free hosting service, the app may take a bit of time to upload